The areas of work in which we have particular expertise, experience and excellence.

 Robert has a highly regarded and fairly prestigious immigration practice, having, in the past advised a range of high-profile clients, including diplomats, foreign governments, UK-based local authorities and a government department, an overseas football federation, high net worth foreign investors, heads of foreign corporations, large religious organisations, and on one occasion, a well-known Hollywood actor and comedian.
 He advises on both personal and regulatory immigration law.

 In addition to more routine immigration work, Robert regularly advises on matters relating to asylum and deportation, including in cases with the most serious humanitarian considerations or criminal offending where media interest has been attracted.
+He claims (with varying degrees of justification) an encyclopaedic knowledge of socio-political circumstances in a wide range of jurisdictions.
 He is known for taking an extremely technical approach, identifying flaws and loopholes in complex legislative material.

 Robert routinely appears in immigration tribunals in initial and onward appeals as well as judicial reviews, but also accepts instructions to appear in bail hearings and enjoys paper-based advice and drafting across a range of material including grounds of appeal or judicial review and initial applications.
 Robert has been granted permission to appeal to the Court of Appeal on a number of occasions on points of construction relating to immigration law and has appeared unled in the Court of Appeal.